Where to go whale-watching on South Australia’s Eyre Peninsula

 Further afield, the Eyre Peninsula and Far West region is also a fantastic spot to get a glimpse of these impressive creatures.

-Read on as Far West Senior Ranger, Rob Sleep, shares a few spots on the Far West Coast to go whale-watching and admire the giants of the ocean.
+Read on as Far West Senior Ranger, Rob Sleep, shares a few spots on the Far West Coast and Eyre Peninsula to go whale-watching and admire the giants of the ocean.

 Spot 1: Head of Bight